andypiper/my-glitch-in-bio/NOTES.md

   - used SVGs from [Iconify](https://iconify.design/)
 - borrowed [Tweet links](https://glitch.com/~tweet-links) template, updated to use timelines as well as Tweets and customised params to match theme
 - I decided I wanted a different image for the favicon/homescreen icon than on the page itself, so I added `avatarImageAlt` to settings
+  - ... and then added a mouseover effect to fade between them (in `avatar.html` and `style.css` so this is independent of theme)
 - excluded `.md` files from restart/install in `watch.json`

 ## TODO / ideas